QuarkNerd/blog/ceberhardt/_posts/2017-09-14-asynchronous-recursion.md

 Because async function return promises, the above code can be used with the promise version of our `getSentence` function.

 Let's look at the async equivalent of `getSentence`.
-Once against, well return to the original synchronous version:
+Once again, we'll return to the original synchronous version:

 ~~~javascript
 const getSentence = (offset = 0) => {